mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 ## 1 Introduction
 With this guide, you can unlock the full potential of the Mendix platform and accelerate your application development journey in your organization.

-This learning path covers everything you need to know to get started with Mendix in your company.
+This guide covers everything you need to know to get started with Mendix in your company.
 This guide is meant for anyone who is in charge of managing the entire Mendix program in an organization.
 It will take you through defining your low code vision, defining company-wide settings as well as kicking off what will become the first app you will launch.
 Follow these steps to unlock the full potential of the Mendix platform and accelerate your journey into the digital execution practice.

 ## Module 1: Introduction
 ### Module introduction (modules list):

-In this module, you will find learning path objectives, the intended audience, and learn how to best use this learning path.
+In this module, you will find guide objectives, the intended audience, and learn how to best use this guide.

-### Lecture 1.1 Welcome (what you will learn in this learning path)
+### Lecture 1.1 Welcome (what you will learn in this guide)

 Welcome to Mendix, the leading low-code application development platform that empowers you to turn your ideas into outcomes quickly and efficiently!

-The “Lead Mendix Implementation in Your Organization*”* learning path is designed to help you navigate through the initial steps of getting started with Mendix in your company.
+The “Lead Mendix Implementation in Your Organization*”* guide is designed to help you navigate through the initial steps of getting started with Mendix in your company.
 Follow these steps to unlock the full potential of the Mendix platform and accelerate your application development journey.

-By the end of this learning path, you’ll be able to:
+By the end of this guide, you’ll be able to:

 * Describe the various elements of the Mendix platform
 * Explain the 5 P’s of the Digital Execution Practice and how they are imperative to low-code success